What is flu?

-Flu is a respiratory illness caused by a number of different influenza viruses.
+Flu is a respiratory illness caused by influenza viruses.

 Symptoms usually start suddenly with fever, headache, body aches, fatigue, cough, runny nose, chills and sore throat.